Beaugrenelle shopping mall: Cinema

 Beaugrenelle shopping mall is also home to a 10-screen movie theater Pathé designed by the French designer Ora-ïto.
 His approach was to engage the senses.
 The undulating lines on the ceilings and floors help to guide through the various spaces.
 Strong, contemporary colors, such as ‘Pathé’ yellow and gray are used throughout, and combined with natural wood.
 Ora-ïto also used white and yellow Corian for the ticket counters and service areas.

 Green Roof

 Sustainability was one of the main concerns regarding the construction of the building.
 Considering the risks to biodiversity in cities, the architects decided to develop a green roof.
 Measuring 7,000 m2, it is the biggest green roof in Paris.

 The roof is home to 40,000 plant species irrigated by rainwater, bees and birds, which benefit from a partnership concluded with the French league for the protection of birds (LPO).
 The bees are kept in six hives on the roof, producing 50–100 kg of honey a year.

 A 700 m2 community garden allows local inhabitants to take care of their production.

-Beaugrenelle is the first shopping mall to have double environmental certification: HQE1 and Level 2 BREEAM (rated 'Very Good').